BLOG

 Clean Energy Employment Survey 2024

-Clean Energy Canada's annual employment survey tracks job creation, vacancy rates, and skills gaps across the solar, wind, battery storage, hydrogen, and nuclear sectors, providing the primary evidence base for Canada's clean energy workforce transition planning.
+Tracks job creation, vacancy rates, and skills gaps across solar, wind, battery storage, hydrogen, and nuclear sectors.
+Tracked over CAD 50 billion in announced clean energy investments between 2022 and 2024.

 View source →